Courtois clears up Pickford comments

 Pickford went on to make a vital penalty save in England's shoot-out victory over Colombia in the last 16, while Courtois was instrumental in seeing off Brazil.

-The pair could yet meet again in the World Cup final with England to face Sweden on Sunday (AEST) for the chance to reach the final four.
+The pair could yet meet again in the World Cup final with England to face Sweden on Saturday for the chance to reach the final four.